Sector Alpha

 How many Chemicals - Organic stocks are deep value opportunities worth studying?

-There are currently 1 stocks in the Chemicals - Organic sector that qualify as deep value opportunities worth studying.
-These stocks are underperforming the market despite showing improving earnings — a classic contrarian research signal.
+There are currently 3 stocks in the Chemicals - Organic sector that qualify as deep value opportunities worth studying.
+Deep value candidates are underperforming the market despite showing improving earnings — a classic contrarian research signal.

 Which Chemicals - Organic deep value stock has the highest earnings acceleration?